Your Go-To Guide on How to Elope in Norway

-Travelling to and around Norway
+Travelling to and Around Norway

 Most people fly in to Norway’s capital Oslo airport, and from there you can catch domestic flights to all parts of the country.
 The biggest domestic airlines are Norwegian, Widerøe, Flyr and SAS.
 Norway has a well-established public transport system with buses, ferries and trains.
-However, if you want to visit epic locations in more remote places like for example Northern Norway, I would recommend renting a car.
+However, if you want to visit epic locations in more remote places like for example Lofoten Island in Northern Norway, I would recommend renting a car.
 Renting a car in Norway can be very expensive, so make sure to check out the prices and book a car in advance.

-Do we need a visa to visit Norway?
+Do We Need a Visa to Visit Norway?

 If you’re living within EU, you don’t need a visa for visiting Norway since Norway is part of the Schengen area.
 Are you coming from United States and staying less than 90 days, you don’t need a visa either.
 You can find more detailed and always updated information at the website of The Norwegian Directorate of Immigration (UDI).

-Stunning locations for eloping in Norway
+Stunning Locations for Your Elopement in Norway

 Norway is a country with breathtaking scenery, so there’re many places to elope in Norway.
-I live in Northern Norway, with breathtaking locations such as Senja island, Lyngen alps, Tromsø and surrounding areas as my next door neighbour, and these places just have to been experienced.
+I live in Northern Norway, with breathtaking locations such as Senja Island, Lyngen alps, Tromsø and surrounding areas as my next door neighbour, and these places just have to been experienced.
 They’re magical!

 This place has one of the most dramatic scenery in Norway with high peaks, blue glaciers, and beautiful views over the sea.
 The drive from Tromsø is around 2 hours one way.